AnnaBittencourt19/Artificial-Intelligence-in-Medicine-Advances-and-Challenges-in-Blood-Test-Interpretation/README.md

 - **🧠 AI-Generated Clinical Explanations**
   Powered by models like BioMistral-7B, the app fetches relevant content from medical literature and translates it into clear, readable insights.
 When the AI can't provide an answer, fallback responses are used.

-- **📝 Downloadable Reports**
-  Get a full report with summaries, highlighted findings, and recommendations — ready to download and share.

 - **🧹 Modular and Scalable**
   Expand it easily by adding new lab tests or medical documents.